rotub/rotub.github.io/_posts/2013-02-23-my-skate-of-mind.markdown

 But then I started comparing myself to people like Al. You try and do something new and different and someone has done it already, or something even better.

 So that is how this idea came about but because of my negative thinking I continued to put it off almost feeling embarrased if I were to do it.
 Because I was be comparing myself to people who have done greater things.

-[img]

 **Reasons not to do it this time**